rjwut/jestify/README.md

 The `greet()` function would throw an error if `callback` were not a function, so we know that `jest.fn()` did return a mock function for us.
 However, we have no idea yet whether the function actually got called and what it may have been passed.
 Fortunately, the mock function tracks information about each time it is invoked, and this information can be retrieved afterward via the `mock` property of the mock function.

 The object stored in the function's `mock` property contains several properties of its own, but the one we're interested in here is `calls`, which is an array which contains one element for each time the mock function was invoked.
 Each element is an array containing the arguments that were passed to the function.
-We can use this information to assert that our mock function is called with the appropriate arguments, like this:
+We can use this information to assert that our mock function is called with the appropriate arguments.
+Insert this code at the end of the test, right after the call to `greet()`:

 ```js
 expect(callback.mock.calls).toEqual([